Spotting during ovulation: everything you need to know!

 - If you bleed regularly;

-- If you have pain and cramps;
+- If you experience pain or cramps;

 - If you have had unprotected sex.

-Consult your doctor or health care professional.
+Consult your doctor or healthcare professional.
 Only your doctor can suggest a suitable treatment or tests to make sure there is no pathology.

 Ovulation spotting FAQ